Uniform Inference for Group-Time Conditional Average Treatment Effects Given a Continuous Covariate

 catt_gt_continuous.Rd

-`catt_gt_continuous` computes doubly robust uniform confidence bands for the group-time conditional average treatment (CATT) function given a continuous pre-treatment covariate in the staggered difference-in-differences setup of Callaway and Sant'Anna (2021).
-See Imai, Qin, and Yanagi (2023) for details.
+`catt_gt_continuous` computes doubly robust estimates and uniform confidence bands for the group-time conditional average treatment effect (CATT) function given a continuous pre-treatment covariate in the staggered difference-in-differences setup of Callaway and Sant'Anna (2021) for balanced panel data.
+See Imai, Qin, and Yanagi (2025) for more details.

 Usage